rainerpm/CSAssignmentChecker/README.md

   * You should now see the Main Menu\
     **(1 4 5)judge (a)utojudge score(b)oard (l)og e(x)it (\<ENTER\>=check)?**\
   **Answer 4** to have the program enter the judging mode for class period 4.
 In this mode, the program continually checks for new submissions to the class period folder /demo/4/.
-  Since there is currently no submission to process, the program prints a period every 2 seconds to let you know it is waiting for submissions.
+  Since there is currently no submission to process, the program prints a period every 2 seconds to indicate that it is waiting for submissions.
-* For this demo, instead of students submitting files directly to the class period folder via something like a Dropbox File Request, *we will simply copy example files from /demo/sampleSubmissions/*.
+* For this demo, instead of students submitting files directly to the teacher's class period folder via something like a Google Form or Dropbox File Request, *we will simply copy example files from /demo/sampleSubmissions/*.
 To demo the basic verification of a student program, copy **/demo/sampleSubmissions/studentProblems/Shotwell Gwynne 4381_encryption.py** to the class period 4 folder **/demo/4/**.
 This file is Period 4's student Gwynne Shotwell's (student code 4381) submission of the encryption assignment.
 The program (which up to now had been printing periods) will detect this file and run the program.
    * Since this student's program output does not match the expected "gold" output, CSAC will use the diff program to display the differences between the students program output and the expected "gold" output.
    * After you've had a chance to look at the difference, close the diff window.
 The program now displays the Assignment Menu **y/l/n/p \[s d a b h i o g e c m f k t ?\](r){x}#**
      * **Answer s** to show/see the program in the Python IDE.
 After you've run and/or inspected the program, close the IDE.